Skip to Content

 Schedule a Free Consultation To Discuss Your Car Accident

-Although this is a summary of how the trial will proceed, you will need an experienced Baltimore personal injury lawyer.
-John Leppler has represented numerous clients in Maryland district and circuit courts.
-Let the Law Office of John J. Leppler represent you in your accident claim and fight for the compensation you deserve.
+Although this is a summary of how the trial will proceed, you will need an experienced Baltimore car accident lawyer.
+Attorney John Leppler has represented numerous clients in Maryland district and circuit courts.
+Let Leppler Injury Law represent you in your accident claim and fight for the compensation you deserve.
 Call us at (443) 955-1989 for a free consultation and case review.